mttwchtr/Backend-Development-Notes/README.md

 ## Web > Terms

+**static resources**
+>  HTML and alogo image.
+These are called “static resources” because they don’t change (as opposed to, for example, a stock ticker: every time you reload the page, the stock prices change). - s3

 **localhost**
 > localhost, as the name implies, refers to the computer you’re on.
 This is a common alias for the IPv4 loopback address 127.0.0.1, or the IPv6 loopback address ::1.
 You will often see 127.0.0.1 used instead - s3